Azure/azure-iot-cli-extension/README.md

 #### 1.b) URL or local package installation method

-Go to this projects release tab in GitHub which contains past releases.
+Navigate to this project's release tab in GitHub to see the list of releases.
 Run the extension add command using the `--source` parameter.

-The argument for the source parameter is either the URL download path (the extension package ends with '.whl') of your chosen release or the local path to the extension where you downloaded the release package.
+The argument for the source parameter is either the URL download path (the extension package ends with '.whl') of your chosen release, or the local path to the extension where you downloaded the release package.

 `az extension add --source <local file path to release.whl OR  url for release.whl>`

-For example to install version 0.3.2
+For example, to install version 0.3.2

 `az extension add --source 'https://github.com/Azure/azure-iot-cli-extension/releases/download/v0.3.2/azure_cli_iot_ext-0.3.2-py2.py3-none-any.whl'`